 (b) the prisoner shall, where the obligation to pay the amount is quashed, thereupon, subject to any other sentence of imprisonment that may be imposed on him, be entitled to be released.

-[Section 27 amended by No. 72 of 1986 s.
+[Section 27 amended: No. 72 of 1986 s.
 20.]

 Part VI — Miscellaneous